root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 * Debug entry point will be outside of your program scope, namely in `rmain.cxx`.
 * Your script C++ file is never compiled.
 Program flow is passed to the interpreter that reads and processes your file line-by-line.
 Therefore, **breakpoints set in your actual source C++ file will never fire up**.

-A more straightforward solution would be **turning our ROOT script into a standalone ROOT-based C++ program** with `main()` function.
+A more elegant solution would be **turning our ROOT script into a standalone ROOT-based C++ program** with `main()` function.
 This will ensure the correct entry point and provide an **intuitive debugging flow**.
 A template repository containing a ROOT-based program code and `CMakeLists.txt` configuration file ready for debugging is [hosted on my GitHub](https://github.com/petrstepanov/root-eclipse).
 Check out the repository in the desired location on your computer.
 For instance, we download it into `~/Development` folder.

 {% highlight bash %}
 mkdir -p ~/Development && cd ~/Development